 As people age, the effects of gravity, exposure to the sun, and the stresses of daily life can be seen in their faces.
 Deep creases form between the nose and mouth; the jawline grows slack and jowly; folds and fat deposits appear around the neck.

-Rhytidectomy has become the third most desired facial plastic surgical procedure in the U.S. While called a face lift, it actually involves only the lower third of your face.
-A face lift cannot stop aging; however, it can improve the visible signs of aging by removing excess fat, tightening underlying tissue, and re-draping the skin of the face and neck for both women and men.
+Rhytidectomy has become a highly desired facial plastic surgical procedure in the U.S. While called a face lift, it actually involves only the lower third of your face.
+A face lift cannot stop aging; however, it can improve the visible signs of aging by tightening underlying tissue, and re-draping the skin of the face and neck as well as oftentimes replacing or repositioning the adipose tissue that has atrophied.

 The Best Candidates for a Face Lift